heitortanoue/amazon-br-products/README.md

 ## Overview

 The **Olist E-commerce Data Analysis Dashboard** is a Streamlit application designed to analyze and visualize various aspects of the Olist e-commerce dataset.
-This dataset encompasses information about 100k orders made between 2016 and 2018 across multiple marketplaces in Brazil.
+This dataset contains information about 100k orders made between 2016 and 2018 across multiple marketplaces in Brazil.
 The dashboard provides insights into product performance, payment methods, delivery efficiency, sales trends, and more, enabling data-driven decision-making for e-commerce businesses.

 ## Data source